CodeSmasherLight/CodeSmasherLight/README.md

-- 👋 Hi, I’m @CodeSmasherLight, a Frontend Developer with basic knowledge of Backend
+- 👋 Hi, I’m @CodeSmasherLight, a Full-stack developer (more of a backend one)
-- 👀 I’m interested in Competitive Programming
+- 👀 I’m interested in Competitive Programming (tried earlier, will try again)
-- 🌱 I’m currently learning Data Structures and Algorithms
 - 💞️ I’m looking to contribute in open source and improve my problem solving skill

 <!---